alimirzazadeh/SemisupervisedAttention/README.md

-This is a semi-supervised learning approach to improving video classification performance.
+This is a semi-supervised learning approach to improving video classification performance for Hospital Video.
-For Hospital Video.

 How To Run:
 python3 main.py [loadCheckpoint/noLoadCheckpoint] [visualLoss/noVisualLoss] [train/noTrain] [trackLoss/noTrackLoss] [supervised/unsupervised/alternating]